mheinzler/EnvironmentSettings/README.md

 * **env** is a dictionary.
 Each key:value pair will be set as environment variable.

-Both the entries can, actually must, specify which operative system the variables are for. the possible values are the same used by Sublime in configuration files:
+Both the entries can, actually must, specify which operative system the variables are for. the possible values are the ones returned by the Python's function platform.system().
+The value may change depending on the system you are but the common and most probable are:

 * Linux
-* OSX
+* Darwin (Mac OSX)
 * Windows

 At least one must be present.